k0f1/configuring-linux-web-server/README.md

 ```

 ### Create your first wsgi application
 First install wsgi module with:

- Then **_create_** the `/var/www/html/myapp.wsgi` file using the command `sudo vim /var/www/html/myapp.wsgi`
+ Then **_create_** the `/var/www/html/myapp.wsgi` file using the command `sudo vim /var/www/html/myapp.wsgi`.
  This is a python application even though it ends with wsgi.

- Add this code to file and change the output to 'Hello World!'
+ Add this code to file and change the output to.
+ 'Hello World!'

  ```
  def application(environ, start_response):